jhrcook/academic-kickstart/content/post/pymc3-spline/index.md

 Below is a full working example of how to fit a spline using the probabilitic programming language PyMC3.
 The data and model are taken from [*Statistical Rethinking* 2e](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
-As the book uses Stan (another advanced probabilitistic programming language), the modeling code is primarily taken from the [GitHub repository of the PyMC3 implementation of *Statistical Rethinking*](https://github.com/pymc-devs/resources/blob/master/Rethinking_2/Chp_04.ipynb).
+As the book uses [Stan](https://mc-stan.org) (another advanced probabilitistic programming language), the modeling code is primarily taken from the [GitHub repository of the PyMC3 implementation of *Statistical Rethinking*](https://github.com/pymc-devs/resources/blob/master/Rethinking_2/Chp_04.ipynb).
-My contributions are primarily of explination and additional analyses of the data and results.
+My contributions are primarily of explanation and additional analyses of the data and results.

 ### Set-up